dojo/docs/dojox/calendar.rst

 Calendar views animations
 `````````````````````````

-On modern browsers, the calendar is performing an animation when:
+On modern browsers, the calendar performs an animation when:
-   * The displayed time interval is changing and/or
+   * The displayed time interval changes and/or
-   * The current view is changing to display the time interval.
+   * The current view changes to display the time interval.

 To disable this animation set the calendar animateRange property to false (true by default).

 To change the duration of the animation set the animationRangeDuration property (400 by default).

-For the most skillful developers, subclass the _animateRange() method to implement your own animation.
+For advanced customization, subclass the _animateRange() method to implement your own animation.

 View management
 ```````````````